Probate Division

 The probate division of the Superior Court handles adoptions; corrections to birth, death, and marriage records; emancipation; guardianship; authorization of nonresident clergy to perform marriages; and probate (proving the validity) of estates, trusts, and wills.
 There are 14 probate division judges who are elected for four-year terms.

-Some legal matters that are not listed here may fall under the jurisdiction of other Vermont courts.
-To find information on legal topics not covered by this web page, please visit the Vermont Judiciary's Going to Court page.
+Some legal matters not listed here may fall under the jurisdiction of other Vermont courts.
+To find information on legal topics not covered here, please visit the Vermont Judiciary's Self-Help web page.

 The probate division handles several different kinds of adoptions.
 All adoption cases are confidential.